GregRodriguezJr/quote_generator/custom-countdown/README.md

 # Custom Countdown

 ## Description
-Projects uses Date object to make a custom countdown that is saved in local storage.
+Project uses Date object to make a custom countdown that is saved in local storage.

 ## Stack
 - HTML